bjaggi/disaster-recovery-playground/README.md

 1. Two Confluent Cloud Clusters following the active-active DR pattern:

-//TODO : Upload a better resolution ?
-Hard to read contents even when zooming in completely.
 //TODO : Can you descibe the topics and this active-active setup briefly, i am confused about the US.CHUCK-FACTS topic
    ![Active-Active Patter](./assets/active-active%20pattern.svg)